EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Methodology

+Level 3 introduces the first systematic collection of open-ended engineering tasks, comprising 43 problems from major modeling competitions.
+Each problem includes official scoring rubrics and reference solutions provided by top-ranking competition winners.
+All task rewrites and scoring rubrics were finalized by domain experts, with LLMs providing auxiliary support during intermediate steps, ensuring clarity, rigor, and reliable assessment (see Appendix \ref{sec: Level 3 Data Collection and Processing} and Appendix \ref{sec: Level 3 Evaluation Details}).

-\textbf{Annotation and Quality Control.}\quad Level 3 was annotated by 20 PhD students and engineering professionals, supported by GPT-4.1 and Gemini 2.5 Flash as auxiliary tools.
-Detailed scoring guidelines ensured consistency and fairness, and inter-annotator agreement was high.
-From nearly 1,000 competition tasks, only those with official rubrics were retained, with extensive reformatting of formulas, tables, and diagrams.
-Automated scoring scripts are released with the dataset, enabling reproducible evaluation closely aligned with human ratings.
+\textbf{Problem Annotation and Quality Control.}\quad Level 3 problems and their scoring rubrics were expert-reviewed by 20 PhD students and engineering professionals, with LLMs used only as auxiliary tools.
+From nearly 1,000 competition questions, we retained only those with official rubrics and performed extensive text-based reformulation of formulas, tables, and diagrams.
+The released scoring scripts implement these expert-defined rubrics for reproducible downstream evaluation.
+All annotation and quality control in this section are limited to problem and rubric construction (see Appendix~\ref{sec: Rubric Construction}), while model response scoring is described in Section~\ref{sec: Experiment Setup}.